jvbs/jvbs/README.md

 I enjoy coding open-source projects that solve or automate stuff in my life.
 I love combining my hobbies with coding like RaspiberryPi projects and I'm also a senior Linux distrohopper.

 <!-- - 🔭 I’m currently working on ... -->
-- 🌱 I’m currently learning .NET, Typescript and Design Patterns like DDD, Mediators and CQRS.
+- 🌱 I’m currently learning .NET, React + Typescript and Design Patterns like DDD, Mediators and CQRS.
 - 😄 Pronouns: He/Him
 - ❤ Open Source
 <!--- 👯 I’m looking to collaborate on ... -->